Mathieu-Desrochers/Linux-Notebook/procedures/installing-salix-laptop.md

     $ spi -i i3status
     $ cp /etc/X11/xinit/xinitrc.i3 ~/.xinitrc

-Glitches that require manual intervention.
+The following known problems require manual intervention.

 - Comment out the line about /usr/man in i3.Slackbuild
-- Make the script executable and run it by hand
+- Make the script executable then run it by hand
 - Install the package using installpkg

 - Edit the i3 configuration file